George Papandreou: Early life and education

-Papandreou was born 16 June 1952 in Saint Paul, Minnesota, United States, where his father, Andreas Papandreou, at that time held a professorship at the University of Minnesota.
+Papandreou was born 16 June 1952 in Ramsey, Minnesota, United States, where his father, Andreas Papandreou, at that time held a professorship at the University of Minnesota.
 His mother is the American-born Margaret Papandreou, née Chant.
 He renounced his US citizenship in 2000.

 He received his secondary education at schools in Illinois in the United States, in Sweden, and graduated from King City Secondary School (near Toronto) in Canada in 1970.
 He attended Amherst College in Massachusetts (where he was a friend and dormitory roommate of future political rival and prime minister of Greece himself, Antonis Samaras), Stockholm University, the London School of Economics and Harvard University.
 He has a Bachelor of Arts degree in sociology from Amherst (1975) and a master's degree in sociology from the LSE (1977).
 He was a researcher on immigration issues at Stockholm University in 1972–73.
 He was also a fellow of the Foreign Relations Center of Harvard University in 1992–93.

 In 2002 he was awarded an honorary doctorate of laws by Amherst College and in 2006 he was named distinguished professor in the Center for Hellenic Studies by Georgia State College of Arts and Science.

 Papandreou's father studied and worked as professor of economics from 1939 to 1959.
 His paternal grandfather, Georgios Papandreou, was a three-time prime minister of Greece.